 see project on iNaturalist (http://www.inaturalist.org/projects/gila-monsters-at-saguaro-national-park)

-My lab is involved in a long-term research project on the Gila monsters in and around Saguaro National Park on the edges of Tucson.
+My lab is involved in a long-term research project on the Gila monsters in and around Saguaro National Park, located on the east and west edges of Tucson.
 These charismatic (and venomous; be careful to keep your distance) animals are an iconic component of our Sonoran Desert.
 However, they are infrequently encountered.
 By calling upon the many thousands of Tucsonans and visitors that frequent Gila monster habitat each year, we can increase the number of sightings and amount of information collected.

 Help us better understand these amazing lizards!
 But, remember it is illegal to harass, touch, pick up, or otherwise compromise the health and well being of wild Gila monsters.